-The plan frequently referenced concerns for hunters or hunting which appeared 52 times in the document.
+The management plan frequently referenced concerns for hunters or hunting which appeared 52 times in the document.
 It also addressed white-tailed deer and the need to improve their habitats 44 times.
 My concerns about deer browsing will be addressed in greater detail elsewhere, but I want to draw a comparison that the word "rhododendron" is only mentioned 8 times in those 283 pages and that includes the separate management area for Roan Mountain that begins on page 266.
 There are 4 references to the great laurel, a common name for Rhododendron maximum.
-The word "azalea" is mentioned only 4 times and "mountain laurel" or kalmia is mentioned 6 times.
+The word "azalea" is mentioned 4 times and "mountain laurel" or kalmia is mentioned 6 times.
 These plants deserve greater consideration in the plan.

 Statistics show that there are 300,000 to 400,000 licensed hunters across the entire state of North Carolina and they generate about \$400 million in annual revenue.
 Tourism has a much greater impact on the economy.
-Looking at Buncomb County alone which includes the city of Asheville, the research firm Tourism Economics noted that in 2017, they attracted 11.8 million visitors to this county in Western North Carolina which resulted in a \$3.1 billion impact on the economy.
-Buncomb is only one of the 18 counties covered by this plan.
+Looking at Buncomb County alone which includes Asheville, the research firm Tourism Economics noted that in 2017, this region attracted 11.8 million visitors to Western North Carolina which resulted in a \$3.1 billion impact on the economy.
+Buncomb is only one of 18 counties covered by this plan.

-Objective ECO-G-09: A Major Concern
+Specific Concerns over Objective ECO-G-09